 NOTE: The neutral position can be fine tuned by trimming the iBR system.
+Refer to OPERATING INSTRUCTIONS subsection for detailed instructions.

-MODE/SET Buttons 6)
+6) MODE/SET Buttons

 These buttons are located on the RH side of the handlebar.

 Press MODE button to scroll through various functions available through the information center.